ryanbmarx/lake-michigan-water-stories/README.md

 When you open up the template, you'll see a line that says `{% set part = "XXX" %}`.
 Set it to your chosen `<part>`.
 You'll also need to, for each new story, do these things:

-    - Put properly-named video files and poster image into the img folder for the scrolling header.
     - Create, in the spreadsheet, entries for the poster image alt text and scrolling video caption/credits.
     - Create entries in the spreadsheet for headline, dek, og_descriptions (facebook, etc.), seo description, tweets and the desired social media thumbnail for the project (paste a tribimg.com url for the photo into the spreadsheet.)
 It would be good to look at the collection of text for previous stories to see what is needed.
     - Each of these items has corresponding entries on the story template.
 Be sure that the part name matches in each variable used.